ykmnkmi/native_toolchain_zig.dart/example/zig_tcp/README.md

 `SO_PROTOCOL_INFOW` on the listener.
 Partial writes are handled transparently by reissuing `WSASend` in the completion handler until all bytes are sent.

-On close, `CancelIoEx` is called before `closesocket` to cancel any in-flight overlapped operations.
+On close, `handle_close` atomically retrieves the socket and `send_port` and frees the slot in a single critical section, then `CancelIoEx` is called before `closesocket` to cancel any in-flight overlapped operations.
 The cancelled completions arrive on the IOCP thread with error status and are posted back to Dart using the cached `send_port` and `socket` values in the `IOContext`, which remain valid after the handle table slot is freed.

 ### `tcp_io_uring.c` — Linux